Intro and prerequisites

-ON_PREM_NETWORK supports range /7 through to /28 while TRAY_NETWORK supports only /16.
+CLIENT_NETWORK supports range /7 through to /28 while TRAY_NETWORK supports only /16.

-You can then pull the Docker image:
+You can then build the container with:

-docker run -d --rm --network=host --cap-add=NET_ADMIN --cap-add=SYS_MODULE --env-file /path/to/tray-vpn-credentials.env tray/vpn-client:latest
+docker run -d --rm --network=host --cap-add=NET_ADMIN --cap-add=SYS_MODULE --env-file /path/to/tray-vpn-credentials.env tray-vpn-client:latest

-The other option is to install the strongSwan VPN client and configure it for use with the same credentials.
+The other option is to install the strongSwan VPN client directly and configure it for use with the same credentials.